cslr/kunnat/README.md

 RESULT:

 Nothing surprising.
-Biggest values in each variable result to highest income per resident.
+Biggest values in each variable (divided by the number of residents) result to highest income per resident.
 Data from Finnish Statistics Center (small dataset).